If your business needs money NOW, here’s every way to get small business grants in 2020.

 Do the same thing in your state and see what you can find.

 Once you find your State’s Economic Authority, don’t hesitate to call to get the exact information you need.

-I can’t emphasize that enough – pick-up the phone and call these people.
+We can’t emphasize that enough – pick up the phone and call these people.
 Remember, they are here to help you!

 How to Get Federal Grants

 Federal grants are traditionally more competitive due to the amount of businesses applying for them.
 BUT, right now this has changed due to the Covid Recession!

 We’ve seen the federal government support small businesses like they never have before, in an effort to stop small businesses from going out of business and halting job creation.

 Now, the first place we recommend to find federal grants is sba.gov.